onewheeltom/repaircafenc/README.md

-# repaircafenc
 **RepairCafe NC**
 Links - General
 * [Repair.org](repair.org)

 Repair Hints
 * The easiest devices to fix are typically ones that do not power up -- usually a power supply problem or something obvious